frieda566/paperback_hoes_podcast_website-/documentation.md

 - Today I updated the recent episode headline since we decided that adding a button as a headline doesn’t really fit our design.
 - I also updated the show favourites section and added more space between the buttons.

+## 14.09.
+### Frieda:
+-	Today I added comments in a few files to ensure that it would be a better overview.
 ### Rachel:
 - I updated some issues we had with the episode lenght